yilmazdoga/yilmazdoga.net/index.md

 ## About

 Doğa Yılmaz is a senior computer science student at Ozyegin University.
-He is currently working on denoising autoencoders.
-(TODO update this)
+He is currently working on low-light image enhancement.
 <br/>

 ## Education